 Voluntary Hospital Public Reporting

-Hospitals participating in the CathPCI Registry and ICD Registry (and coming soon to the ACTION Registry!) have the option to take part in ACC's public reporting effort.
+Hospitals participating in the CathPCI Registry and ICD Registry (and coming soon to the Chest Pain - MI Registry!) have the option to take part in ACC's public reporting effort.
 Eligible hospitals that voluntarily agree to report their data from these registries can publicly demonstrate their commitment to quality improvement.

 The following measures have been identified for public reporting: